Online Estimation and Community Detection of Network Point Processes for Event Streams: Local Convergence Analysis

 and define the regret as

-with $N = T/dT$.
-Regret($T$) quantifies the gap of the conditional likelihood, given the true latent membership $z^{\ast}$, between the online estimator and the true optimal value.
+with $M = T/dT$.
+In these results we assume $T$ fixed, although as stated this is not required for our practical implementation.
+Regret($T$) quantifies the gap of the conditional likelihood, given the true latent membership $z^{\ast}$, between the online estimator and the true optimal value, after constructing our online estimates using observations over a fixed time period.

 Notice that this problem is not convex, and we cannot guarantee the global convergence of the proposed method.
 However, when we take the initial value of $\theta$ sufficiently close to the true model parameters, we show that the average regret vanishes with high probability.
-The result is stated below, with the proofs included in Appendix~\ref{app:thm_proof}.
+The result is stated {in Theorem~\ref{regret:thm}}, with the detailed conditions and technical proofs included in Appendix~\ref{app:thm_proof}.